rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 because they turned aside from following him and had no regard for any of his ways, ^3427

-so that they caused the cry of the poor to come to him, and he heard the cry of the afflicted — ^3428
+so that they caused the cry of the poor to come to him, and he heard the cry of the afflicted-- ^3428

 When he is quiet, who can condemn?
-When he hides his face, who can behold him, whether it be a nation or a man ?— ^3429
+When he hides his face, who can behold him, whether it be a nation or a man?-- ^3429

 that a godless man should not reign, that he should not ensnare the people. ^3430

-For has anyone said to God, I have borne punishment; I will not offend any more; ^3431
+For has anyone said to God, 'I have borne punishment; I will not offend any more; ^3431

-teach me what I do not see; if I have done iniquity, I will do it no more? ^3432
+teach me what I do not see; if I have done iniquity, I will do it no more'? ^3432

 Will he then make repayment to suit you, because you reject it?
 For you must choose, and not I; therefore declare what you know. ^3433

 Men of understanding will say to me, and the wise man who hears me will say: ^3434

-Job speaks without knowledge; his words are without insight. ^3435
+'Job speaks without knowledge; his words are without insight.' ^3435

 Would that Job were tried to the end, because he answers like wicked men. ^3436

 For he adds rebellion to his sin; he claps his hands among us and multiplies his words against God. ^3437

-And Elihu answered and said : ^3501
+And Elihu answered and said: ^3501

 Do you think this to be just?
-Do you say, It is my right before God, ^3502
+Do you say, 'It is my right before God,' ^3502

-that you ask, What advantage have I?
-How am I better off than if I had sinned? ^3503
+that you ask, 'What advantage have I?
+How am I better off than if I had sinned?' ^3503

 I will answer you and your friends with you. ^3504